hwdotexe/Shmames/Discordbot/Getting Started.md

 by creating polls, automating responses, and tracking tallies, or have some fun with playing hangman, minesweeper, and rolling dice.
 Shmames can send random GIFs for you, or let you create shortcuts to your own.
-It even keeps track of which custom emoji get used the most on your server, making it easier to know which ones to get rid of.
+It even keeps track of which custom emoji get used the most on your server, making it easier to know which ones you can get rid of.

 Shmames is feature-rich, quirky, and a fun new way to interact with your Discord server, and it's 100% free.

 ### Features
 * Create polls with up to 9 different options
 * Customize random responses based on keywords
 * Track custom tallies
 * Create shortcuts to URL links, and send them in a snap
-* Send a random GIF, based on search keywords
+* Send a random GIF based on search keywords
 * Play a game of Hangman or Minesweeper
 * View usage stats on your custom Emoji
 * Let your users pin messages to a specialized channel